 The Entertainment Software Rating(s) Board (or ESRB) is the most prominent and well-known ratings system for Video Games.
 The ESRB is a volunteer organization that was created in the mid-1990s after Mortal Kombat and Night Trap raised concerns about the content of violent or "mature" video games.
 The ESRB must review everything — they see a full script, review all art assets, and even play through the game — before they give a final rating, and they'll sometimes revise that rating post-launch if circumstances warrant.
 Before adding examples to under the age ratings, there are some points to consider:

-- According to Wikipedia, ESRB was formed in 1994.
+- ESRB was formed in 1994.
 Games that were released before that time will not be listed under them.
-However, there is a chance that they will be listed under them due to Compilation Re-release and/or Updated Re-release.
+However, there is a chance that they will be listed under them due to Digital Distribution, Compilation Re-release and/or Updated Re-release.

 - The games they have listed will sometimes not match the titles that TV Tropes has assigned to them.
 It's a good idea to make sure the game to be added is the same one, and that it's just titled differently.

 - It is possible to have the same game be given different age ratings.
-This is due to the fact that some video games are released across the personal computer, consoles and hand-held devices.
+This is because some video games are released across the personal computer, consoles and hand-held devices.
 Sometimes features have to be removed from differing versions, which decreases the age rating.

 - ESRB has the word "software" as part of its name.
 This means that they will check video games, screensavers, visual novels, messenger services and so on.

 - You can access the ESRB website itself here.

 - Ages 6+ — E (Everyone); originally known as KA (Kids-Adults) until 1998